WELCOME TO

 From its maiden bloom onward, we have been very

 happy with ‘RASPBERRY CORDIAL’.
-It’s base color is a total
+It’s

-solid with no bi-tones, and the deep set heart is that of apple green.
-This is fine, but add to it nicely ruffled
+that of apple green.
+This is fine, but add to it nicely ruffled petals and near

 This daylily is the product of the red lines that

 Chet Tompkins established in his hybridizing efforts.
-Best know for his award winning tall
+Best know

-An important stepping stone in our own
+An important stepping stone

-purples.
-A midseason bloomer,
+and purples.
+A midseason

-branch with 16+ blooms.
-Readily
+“v” and lateral branch with 16+ blooms.
+Readily fertile both ways and a

-fertile both ways and a ready grower and increaser.
-A top parent here for reds with
+top parent here for reds with black edges.

 Price: $20.00